 If you have been retrenched and you live in one of these regions, then you may be able to receive extra support through the Stronger Transitions package.

-For more information about the kinds of support offered by the package, see the Stronger Transitions page on the Department of Jobs and Small Business’ website.
+For more information about the kinds of support offered by the package, see the Stronger Transitions page on the Department of Employment, Skills, Small and Family Business website.

 Advice on entitlements